 The trick to eating is to keep the denture stable during chewing.
 If you apply force only on one side of the denture, the other side will and tip and possibly break the seal.
 The solution is to learn to chew simultaneously on both sides.
 And the best way to learn is to practice.

 Start with brittle foods such as a cracker.
 Place half a small cracker on one side and half on the other side.
 Attempt to chew slowly, thoroughly and then swallow.
-Two-sided chewing feels at little awkward at first because we’re used to chewing on one side with natural teeth.
-But, two-sided chewing can be learned and will help you a long the road.
+Two-sided chewing feels a little awkward at first because we’re used to chewing on one side with natural teeth.
+But, two-sided chewing can be learned and will help you along the road.

 - Selecting foods that can be eaten with a knife and fork.